Configure secure LDAP (LDAPS) for an Azure AD Domain Services managed domain

 - Lifetime - The certificate must be valid for at least the next 3-6 months.
 Secure LDAP access to your managed domain is disrupted when the certificate expires.

-- Subject name - The subject name on the certificate must be a wildcard for your managed domain.
-For instance, if your domain is named 'contoso100.com', the certificate's subject name must be '*.contoso100.com'.
-Set the DNS name (subject alternate name) to this wildcard name.
+- Subject name - The subject name on the certificate must be your managed domain.
+For instance, if your domain is named 'contoso100.com', the certificate's subject name must be 'contoso100.com'.
+Set the DNS name (subject alternate name) to a wildcard name for your managed domain.